-Study co-author Henrik Toft Sørensen, from the Department of Clinical Epidemiology at Aarhus University Hospital, and colleagues recently reported their results in The BMJ.
+Study co-author Henrik Toft Sørensen, from the Department of Clinical Epidemiology at Aarhus University Hospital, and colleagues recently reported their

 As the Migraine Research Foundation point out, migraine is “not just a bad headache.”
 Instead, it is a debilitating condition characterized by a recurring, severe pain on one or both sides of the head.

 Migraine may also be accompanied by other symptoms, including dizziness, nausea, vomiting, sensitivity to light, and visual problems.
 When visual or other sensory problems occur, this is referred to as “migraine with aura.”